lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Kind, soft, tender.
 "She had a gentle, caring nature."

 geography
-: Study of Earth's surface and features.
+: Study of Earth’s surface and features.
 "We studied geography and made maps."

 giggle
 : Laugh lightly in a playful, gleeful way.
 "The funny joke made the kids giggle."